-Term limits eliminate all chance of having great legislators
+Term limits eliminate great legislators

 Term limits guarantee a bunch of amateurs — or worse — fumbling their way around Congress.
-If any of them figure out where the toilets are and actually get good at their jobs (I know, hard to imagine at the moment), they’ll be gone.
+As soon as they figure out where the toilets are and get reasonably good at their jobs, they’ll be gone.
 Does that make sense?
 Really?

 If you think your congressman or senator is doing a crappy job, replace him or her with someone you believe will do better.
 That’s a fine example of term limits.

 Throw the bums out.
 Vote for the other guy.
-Term limits were an awful idea in 1788 and they haven’t improved with time.
-You only have to watch the news once or twice to see how our wonderful, government is doing.
+Term limits were disastrous in 1788 and they haven’t improved with the years.
+Watch the news to see how our wonderful, inexperienced government is doing.
 If that doesn’t argue against the treasured (but stupid) belief that what Washington DC needs are outsiders, I don’t know what will convince you.

-Assuming we survive 45s reign, we will desperately need intelligent, knowledgeable people to set America back on course.
+Assuming we survive 45s reign and are still a democracy, we will need intelligent, knowledgeable people to set America back on course.

 We don’t need term limits.
 We need better candidates, better representatives.
 We need men and women willing to learn the craft, who have ideas and can work with each other and other nations to get America’s business done.
 Our government does not rest on the Presidency.
-It rests on Congress.
+It rests on 435 congressmen and 100 senators.

-The president doesn’t run the country
+The President isn’t supposed to run the country

 Whatever is wrong with Congress, it’s OUR fault